openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 Readonly Utility Type
 =====================

+.. meta:
+    frontend_status: None

-The type ``Readonly<T>`` constructs a type with all properties of *T* set to readonly, meaning the properties of the constructed value cannot be reassigned.
-*T* must be a class or an interface type.
+The type *Readonly<T>* constructs a type with all properties of *T* set to readonly.
+It means that the properties of the constructed value cannot be reassigned. *T* must be a class or an interface type.

 .. code-block:: typescript
    :linenos: